Belleville: 613-966-8060 | Cobourg: 905-372-2237 | Kingston: 613-548-7070 | Trenton: 613-394-0707

 We can assist by:

 F. J. Zielski & Associates Inc can prepare a customized proposal to your creditors and seek to reduce the overall level of debt and set a repayment schedule aligned with family and business/practice requirements over a 2 to 5 year period.
+Your personal Registered Retirement Saving Plan can be left intact.

 One telephone call could change your life.
 Get out of debt now and eliminate the related stress.
 Call or email us in Belleville, Kingston, Trenton, or Cobourg to schedule a free consultation.